Metropolitan Life North Building: Later years

 In 1985, Metropolitan Life vacated the clock tower and moved all remaining operations to the north building and the east wing of the south building.
 From 1994 to 1997, the building's interior was demolished and rebuilt by Haines Lundberg Waehler and the exterior was renovated at a cost of $300 million.
 The renovation entailed reducing the size of the building's core to provide additional office space.
 The North Building had been considered obsolete for the uses of Metropolitan Life (now MetLife), which had moved most of its employees to the MetLife Building in Midtown Manhattan.
 Credit Suisse First Boston, a subsidiary of Credit Suisse, then leased 1.5 e6ft2 within the building, an agreement that was later expanded to 1.6 e6ft2.
-Other space was taken up by Alexander & Alexander Services, Emanuel/Emanuel Ungaro, Wells Rich Greene and the Gould Paper Corporation.'
+Other space was taken up by Alexander & Alexander Services, Emanuel/Emanuel Ungaro, Wells Rich Greene and the Gould Paper Corporation.

 Digital rendering

 In January 2022, ArchDaily published a digital rendering of what the building would have looked like if it had been constructed as planned to 100 stories and not truncated at 25 stories.
-Cortesía de 90Grados Arquitectura-Renderings assembled all the available data and graphic information about the building's intended design.
+90Grados Arquitectura-Renderings assembled all the available data and graphic information about the building's intended design.
 The original plans were not extant, but sketches and photographs of a model were available.
 Where there were gaps in the information, they extrapolated from other designs by Corbett, in particular his work on Rockefeller Center.
 They then used various rendering programs to create the finished images of the building.